anmolsah/AICommit01/README.md

 #### Git Repository
 - Ensure you're in a valid Git repository
-- Make sure you have staged changes before generating commits
+- Make sure you have changes in your working directory (staging happens automatically)
 - Check that Git is properly installed and configured

 ---